 Requirements for Growing Bergamot

 It likes full sun but grows well in partial shade in warm regions.
-Plant it in a location that is open and have a proper air circulation.
+Plant it in a location that is open and has a proper air circulation.

 Monarda (Bergamot) likes well-drained soil that is rich in nutrients, so it is preferable to add a large amount of compost during planting.